StevenTammen/StevenTammen.github.io/pages/about.md

 3. Ancient Greek
 4. Biblical/Modern Hebrew

-I am officially triple-majoring in the first three, although I will have also taken six semesters of Hebrew by the time I graduate.
+I am triple majoring in Computer Science, Classical Culture, and Ancient Greek, although I will have also taken six semesters of Hebrew by the time I graduate.
 (There is no degree program or minor for Hebrew at UGA).

 My other activities cluster around the pursuit of perfection -- in design, in thought patterns, in character, and so forth.
 This takes the form of research and thought on a wide variety of topics in engineering, cognitive psychology, philosophy, and other disciplines as necessary.